 I write answers to questions my followers have.
 I´m a clinical sexologist, and people Google their questions a lot.The best way I can help my readers is to deliver the best answer filled with my knowledge.Click To Tweet

-That is the type of posts on my Danish blog that are most successful.
+That is the type of posts on my Danish blog that is most successful.

 You can see an example of why these blog posts are the best I can write and why I get so much engagement in this post (on my English blog) where I answered to a reader's letter in which she was asking for my advice.